-Scraping e-commerce websites and product pages is a common practice driven by several key reasons.
-If you're new to web scraping, you can check out our detailed guide on what is web scraping and how to scrape data from a website.
+E-commerce data scraping is a common practice driven by several key reasons.
 It enables businesses to conduct market research, monitor prices, enhance product catalogs, generate leads, and aggregate content.
-In this tutorial, you’ll learn how to scrape e-commerce businesses using Python and Oxylabs’ E-Commerce Scraper API (part of Web Scraper API).
-The API will help you avoid any antibot protection or CAPTCHA without writing a complex script.
+In this tutorial, you'll learn more about e-commerce web scraping by using Python and Oxylabs’ Web Scraper API.
+This e-commerce scraping tool will help you avoid any antibot protection or CAPTCHA without writing a complex script.

 For your convenience, we also prepared this tutorial in a video format: